 As of the date of this AIF, the Dumont Nickel Project consists of 233 contiguous mineral claims totalling 9,306 ha.
 The longitude and latitude for the Dumont Nickel Project are 48°38'53" N, 78°26'30"W (UTM coordinates are 5,391,500N, 688,400E within UTM zone 17 using the NAD83 Datum).
-As shown on Figure 1, the property is located approximately 25 km west of the city of Amos, 60 km northeast of the industrial and mining city of Rouyn-Noranda, 70 km northwest of the city of Val d'Or.
 The mineral resource is located mainly in Ranges V, VI and VII on Lots 46 to 62 of Launay Township, and in Range V on Lots 1 to 3 of Trécesson Township.

-The Company holds 100% beneficial interest in five claims; the beneficial interest in the remaining 228 claims is held 98% by the Company and 2% by Ressources Québec Inc. The Dumont mineral claims are subject to various royalty agreements arising from terms of property acquisitions by the Company or through the sale of royalties.
+The Company holds 100% beneficial interest in five claims.
+Beneficial interest in the remaining 228 claims is held 98% by the Company and 2% by Ressources Québec Inc. The Dumont mineral claims are subject to various royalty agreements arising from terms of property acquisitions by the Company or through the sale of royalties.
 The details of the underlying mineral claim agreements are described in this AIF under "General Development of the Business - The Dumont Nickel Project".